intellisynchq/Time_series_forcasting/README.md

 - Assortment: describes an assortment level (small, medium or large)
 - CompetitionDistance - distance in meters to the nearest competitor store
 - CompetitionOpenSince[Month/Year] - gives the year and month of the time the nearest competitor was opened
-- Promo - indicates whether a store is running a promo
+- Promo: indicates whether a store is running a promo
-- PromoSince[Year/Week] - describes the year and week when the store started participating in Promo
+- PromoSince[Year/Week]: describes the year and week when the store started participating in Promo
-- PromoInterval - describes the consecutive intervals Promo is started, naming the months the promotion is started anew.
+- PromoInterval: describes the consecutive intervals Promo is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store

+## What the Reviewer Will Look For
+- Logical, clean approach to problem-solving.
+- Clear EDA and visual storytelling.
+- Justified modeling choices with error metrics.
+- Thoughtful feature engineering.
+- Clear documentation and reproducibility (README, Jupyter notebooks or scripts)

+## Deliverables
+ A GitHub repo with:
+- Code (Jupyter notebooks or .py files)
+- Dataset or link to it
+- README with project overview and findings